wanglem/blog/source/_posts/Build-your-own-blog-with-AWS-and-Hexo.md

 title: Build your own blog with AWS and Hexo
 date: 2015-11-02 15:25:15
-tags: website, aws, ec2, hexo, blog
+tags:
+	- website
+	- aws
+	- ec2
+	- hexo
+	- blog
 ---

 Before start, I should really say this is not the best way to create a blog.
 There are other easy ways, or more powerful ways.
 This is just me trying something new, and most importantly, have fun.